Videos for how to maintain the pipes.

 Beginner Border piper, it’s not as confusing as it sounds!
 I am arming you with the knowledge you need to stay out of this vicious circle.
 If you are aware that pressure is just one more variable you need to take into account, than you will be safe.
 If your top hand is sharp, don’t immediately assume that the reed needs pulling out.
 Try adjusting your pressure first.
 And if your E is breaking, try pushing the reed in first and adjusting your pressure to match the high and low A’s.
 If you keep in mind that pressure is a factor for tuning, it will make tuning much easier.

-The drone reeds are either miniature versions of the popular Highland Pipe synthetic reeds made by me, or they are all natural cane.
+My old drone reeds are either miniature versions of the popular Highland Pipe synthetic reeds made by me, or they are all natural cane.
+The current versions of my drone reeds look a little different from GHB reeds, but should be fairly familiar looking to GHB players.

 For the synthetic reeds, if a drone won’t play sharp or flat enough, the reed will need adjusting.
-This happens most often with the smallpipe drones that are required to play more than one note (such as the D bass/E baritone drone).
+This happens most often with the smallpipe drones that are required to play more than one note (such as second longest drone, the baritone).
 Their ability to play two different notes makes the extra length for tuning much shorter than normal.
 So they must be very precisely adjusted.

-Your last way of adjusting the reed (and should be used lastly) is to move the rubber bridle on the drone tongue itself.
+The current design of drone reeds are synthetic, but are modeled after natural cane reeds, and actually react well to the traditional methods of adjustment.
+Moving the bridle, like with all reeds, is the most straight forward method of adjusting them.
 Move it tiny amounts only, smaller than you can see.
 This will adjust the effective length of the reed tongue.
 The longer the tongue, the heavier and therefore flatter it will be, conversely for shorter.
 But if it is too long, it will be too open and be too hard to play.
 And if it is too short, it will close down too much and not play at all.